10 Things to Do in Marrakech in May

 Majorelle Garden| ©Kamal Hammadi

-The average temperature in Marrakech in May is about 28°C and can even rise to 37°C. So if the day is very hot, I suggest you visit a real oasis in the bustle of the city, the Majorelle Garden.
+The average temperature in Marrakech in May is around 28°C and can even reach 37°C. So, if the day is very hot, I suggest you visit an authentic oasis in the hustle and bustle of the city, the Majorelle Garden.

-Located in the Gueliz district, was designed by the French painter Jacques Majorelle in 1924, who transformed it into a botanical garden with a variety of trees and plants, as well as birds that found their home in this refuge.
-In addition, Majorelle built a 2-story villa painted in his famous Majorelle Blue, to be his home and studio.
+Located in the Gueliz neighborhood, it was designed by French painter Jacques Majorelle in 1924, who transformed it into a botanical garden with a wide variety of trees and plants, as well as birds that found their home in this refuge.
+In addition, Majorelle built a two-story villa painted in his famous Majorelle Blue to serve as his home and studio.

-Most interesting of all, in 1980, it was purchased by Yves Saint Laurent and his partner, Pierre Bergé.
-Together, they restored the splendor of the garden, somewhat neglected since the painter's death, and this space became YSL's favorite place to design its collections.
+Most interestingly, in 1980, it was acquired by Yves Saint Laurent and his partner, Pierre Bergé.
+Together, they restored the garden to its former glory, which had been somewhat neglected since the painter's death, and this space became YSL's favorite place to design his collections.

 Book a tour of the Majorelle Gardens

-10. Discover the Malhoun Festival of Patriotic Songs
+10. Discover the Malhoun Festival of Patriotic Song

 Malhoun Festival| ©ALM